 FAFSA website.
 This where you’ll fill out your FAFSA if you plan to do so online – and find out about your filing deadlines and filing options.
 You also can visit its “help” page, where you’ll get answers to frequently asked questions, as well as the Federal Student Aid Information Center’s contact information.

-PIN website.
-Sign up for your Federal Student Aid PIN by filling out an application.
-You'll need your PIN to electronically sign your FAFSA and access your records.
+FSA ID.
+Sign up for your Federal Student Aid ID by filling out an application.
+You’ll need this username and password to electronically sign your FAFSA and access your records.

 Federal Student Aid website.
 Get the answers to all your financial aid questions, including what materials you need to fill out FAFSA, how financial aid is determined, what kind of aid is available, how to accept your aid, how loan repayment works and more.